 STIR/SHAKEN is a method of authenticating calls that traverse the United States’ telecommunications network.
 The TRACED Act and FCC regulations generally require providers of voice services to implement it on their networks.
 Convoso has fully implemented STIR/SHAKEN in its systems.
-Below is a more technical definition of STIR/SHAKEN from the FCC's official website along with links to additional information:
+Below is a more technical definition of STIR/SHAKEN from the official FCC website, along with links to additional information:

 IMPORTANT: This means that clients have to use DIDs we provide to them to make calls from our network.
-They are no longer able to use numbers provided by different carriers as caller IDs when placing calls from their account.
-If a client wishes to continue using a specific number that we did not provide to them, then that number must be ported in to allow us to sign calls using it with full attestation under STIR/SHAKEN.
+Clients can no longer use numbers provided by different carriers as Caller IDs when placing calls from their account.
+If a client wishes to continue using a specific number that we did not provide to them, then that number must be Ported in to allow us to sign calls with full Attestation under STIR/SHAKEN.